tlemane/kmindex/docs/kmindex/docs/query.md

         -s --single-query - Query identifier.
 All sequences are considered as a unique query.
         -f --format       - Output format [json|matrix] {json}
         -b --batch-size   - Size of query batches (0≈nb_seq/nb_thread). {0}
+        -a --aggregate    - Aggregate results from batches into one file. [⚑] --fast         - Keep more pages in cache (see doc for details). [⚑]

       [common]
         -t --threads - Number of threads. {1}